• Juneteenth Service at GA

 • BLUU December Worship

 T’is the season of holding and doing all the things.
 And yet, we are called into stillness and reflection as the sun’s path shifts and winter sets in.
-May we …
+May we hold this changing time with gratitude that we can be still together and for the opportunity to hold together what’s shifting in our own hearts …

 • February BLUU Worship: “And We’ll Understand it Better By and By”